Radiation-Induced Small Bowel Injury

 Which specialist treats it?
 The gastroenterologist evaluates the digestive system and guides the follow-up of these symptoms.
 If persistent digestive symptoms appear after radiation therapy, the recommended step is to raise it with a professional for evaluation.

-Specialties that treat radiation-induced small bowel injury
+Data on 19 doctors who treat radiation-induced small bowel injury

 Treatment by city